jthurteau/wrest/README.md

 Typical data management assumes that the Gateway "creates" its own canister of data based on information from rooting, It should

+### Recommended Gateway Footprint

+The implementation of gateways is entirely up to the developer.
+The following are purely recommendations as a basis of good design:

+- a flexible gateway needs to be able to tether an arbitrary file in the public path to an arbitrary file in a directory outside of the public path.
+The directory outside of the public path is refered to as the "install path" and is also often the "project root" when a more complicated multi-project scenario is not in play.
+The common modern practice is for the public path to be a subdirectory of the install path, so mapping is as simple as going up the directory tree one level.
+If the mapping is always straightforward and predictable, it can be hard coded.
+If it is parametarized, it is recommended to be the first parameter (even if it is the one least likely to varry).
+Auto-detection and reading from the environment are acceptable, but not fitting in best practice.

+- in addition to the path for the non-public directory holding the tether, the other component of any tether is the filename.
+It isn't assumed how this might varry.
+An implementation where there are multiple tethers per install path is just as valid as multiple install paths with a uniform tether, or different tether setups.
+The tether file name and path may be a single or seprate parameter depending on what makes the most sense.

+- in addition to paths related to gateway entry, there is another common case that the gateway needs to handle and that is critical error display (venting).
+This can be as simple as a 30\[2|3|7] redirect, or serving a static file.
+It is also possible to serve a tratitional PHP template style file.
+It is common, but not assumed that the file(s) needed for this are in the same install path.
+A third parameter may be needed for pathing to a script/tether for venting.

+- gateways may allow soft-wiring of root/canister data to pass forward, when this is parametarized it should be the last parameter.

+- gateways may have any return value.
+It is not recommended to use them as a tether script even when they happen conform to the single array param, callable return footprint.
+Tethers should not vet.

 ## Localization Scripts

 While optional, localization scripts facilitate a low-level option for rooting and normalization of the PHP envorinment.
 SAF's provided gateway script looks for an optional "local-dev" localization script.
 As the name implies, it is for facilitating normalization of local-development environments.
 As such, a sample of the local-dev script is included, but the sample file is not leveraged "out ot the box".